 - Energy services reduce time spent by school-going children on basic survival activities, such as fetching water and firewood.

-- Electricity enables the use of educational media, computers, and Internet access at schools.
+- Electricity enables the use of educational media, computers, and internet access in schools.

 Promote gender equality and empower women

 - Modern energy services free women from extreme household drudgery, increase their employment opportunities, and allow them to participate more fully in community activities.

 - Energy access reduces girls’ burden to collect water and fuel, increasing their school enrollment.